 Escalante Pueblo is on the Anasazi Heritage Center grounds at the end of a 1/2 mile long trail.
 The center is located in Delores, Colorado.

 Hovenweep National Monument – Protecting six prehistoric pueblo villages in a twenty-mile expanse of mesa tops along the Colorado–Utah border, Hovenweep National Monument is noted for its solitude and undeveloped, natural character.
 The name Hovenweep was bestowed on the region by explorer and photographer William Jackson in 1874.
-It is a Ute word meaning “deserted valley,” referring numerous small river valleys that feed into lower McElmo Creek and the San Juan River.
-See Full Article HERE.
+It is a Ute word meaning “deserted valley,” referring to numerous small river valleys that feed into lower McElmo Creek and the San Juan River.

-Old Spanish National Historic Trail – Not nearly as well known as the Oregon or Santa Fe Trails, the Old Spanish Trail was a contemporary of these two more famous trails, but was primarily a trade route rather than an emigrant trail, as the path was too rough for wagons.
-Put together with pieces of previous routes utilized by the Indians and explorer, this extension of the Santa Fe Trail from Missouri to New Mexico, connected Santa Fe with California, playing a major factor in the development of the southern part of the state.
-See Full Article HERE.
+Old Spanish National Historic Trail – Not nearly as well known as the Oregon or Santa Fe Trails, the Old Spanish Trail was a contemporary of these two more famous trails but was primarily a trade route rather than an emigrant trail, as the path was too rough for wagons.
+Put together with pieces of previous routes utilized by the Indians and explorers, this extension of the Santa Fe Trail from Missouri to New Mexico connected Santa Fe with California, playing a major factor in the development of the southern part of the state.

-Raton Pass – Raton Pass, at the border of present day New Mexico and Colorado, was one of the most important, yet treacherous, segments of the Mountain Branch of the Santa Fe Trail.
+Raton Pass – Raton Pass, at the border of present-day New Mexico and Colorado, was one of the most important, yet treacherous, segments of the Mountain Branch of the Santa Fe Trail.
 The pass cut through the snow-capped Sangre de Cristo Mountains, allowing wagons access to the vast western territory.
 Shorter routes were eventually developed, but Raton Pass, which crossed safer terrain, remained in use.
 The pass played a critical role in General Stephen Watts Kearny’s conquest of Santa Fe and the eventual American annexation of New Mexico in 1846.
-See Full Article HERE.

 Santa Fe National Historic Trail – The Santa Fe Trail is significant to the history of what became the State of Colorado.
 When legal trade began in 1821, over half of the land now comprising Colorado was under Mexican ownership; the other half was unorganized territory.
 Southeastern Colorado’s dramatic landscape inspired the name for one of the main routes of the trail; the Mountain Route became especially important as the railroads moved into the state.
 Both the Mountain and Cimarron Routes of the Santa Fe Trail crossed the southeastern corner of Colorado, though the Cimarron Route traversed approximately only 14 miles of Baca County.
 In contrast, the Colorado segment of the Mountain Route was much longer, totaling 181 miles.
 This route crossed present Prowers, Bent, Otero, and Las Animas counties before entering New Mexico.